-- Acceptance – accepting the terms of the offer as it was made, both parties must be agreeing to the same thing
+- Acceptance – accepting the terms of the offer as it was made, both parties must be agreeing to the same thing.

-- Consideration – something done or promised to be done (e.g. payment of fee on signing or promise of future payments)
+- Consideration – something done or promised to be done. (e.g. payment of fee on signing or promise of future payments)

-A contract can be written in a very formal or an informal style, but a good contract will make clear what the responsibilities and expectations of each of the parties is and how the parties intend to solve problems if any arise.
+A contract can be written in a very formal or an informal style, but a good contract will make clear what the responsibilities and expectations of each of the parties are and how the parties intend to solve problems if any arise.

 Different artists and service providers have specific needs that a producer should address when making agreements.
-Unions and associations may provide standard forms of contracts, or there may be industry standards or normal rules that producers should be aware of before making offers.
+Unions and associations often provide standard forms of contracts, or there may be industry standards or normal rules that producers should be aware of before making offers.
 There are differences in the contracts for the type of worker you are engaging and those differences typically lie between:

-Engagement of Artists (performers, designers, technical staff, playwrights, musicians)
+- Engagement of Artists (performers, designers, technical staff, playwrights, musicians)

-Service providers (carpenters, graphic designer, publicity, etc.)
+- Service providers (carpenters, graphic designer, publicity, etc.)

 There are many different models to fund a show, each of which may require different kinds of documents to record the flow of money into and out of a project.
 Some funding sources may have specific rules for how money can be used (e.g. grants) or may be specifically regulated (e.g. investment).
 Either way, no matter how you receive that money, there should be a contract in place to determine what each party is responsible for in the engagement.
 You may receive financial assistance from any of the following outlets: